 Below are examples of intertidal greens, mostly from the surf-swept shores of the northern Oregon coast (unless otherwise noted in the captions).
 Some greens are tricky, even for experts, and I’m not an expert.
 I’m happy with genus-level identifications, when I can get there.
 Please drop me a line if you see a mistake or feel like helping me fill a gap.
 I made this page to organize my own thoughts about greens, and along the way, share different looks at the common ones and their habitats.

-The organization more or less follows Kozloff (1993) and Lamb and Hanby (2005), showing species in the order they might be encountered in the field, from highest to lowest in the intertidal.
+The organization loosely follows Kozloff (1993) and Lamb and Hanby (2005), showing species in the order they might be encountered in the field, from highest to lowest in the intertidal.
 I lean on Algaebase for nomenclature and taxonomy.
 Common names are my choice.
 I lean on WoRMS for scientific names, and Algaebase when I want to dig deeper.
 I learn a ton by browsing the pages of Kozloff (1993) and Druehl and Clarkston (2016) and Kozloff (1993).
 You’ll find a bunch more easy to find references at the bottom of the page.